 2.1.6.
-Marketing in EEA states
+Marketing in other states

-Shares in the Company may be marketed in EEA Member States and in countries outside the European Union and European Economic Area, subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.
+Shares in the Company may be marketed in countries outside the UK, subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.

 2.2.
 The structure of the Company